daviddetweiler/silicon/README.md

 # Silicon

 A Forth implementation for Windows, written in MASM64.
-Currently, only the token-based REPL is complete; it will tokenize an input line by whitespace and print each token on its own line.
+Currently, we have a small set of words exposed to the interpreter, but no literals support.
 Pressing `Ctrl+Z`, `Enter` on its own line will exit the REPL.
+Try:

+    > cat fancy.f | .\silicon.exe

 ## Building